 9. Make a List

 Every season, it seems that there are so many things that we want to do, but never get to.
-Why not turn making a list into one of your regular holiday traditions?
+Why not turn to make a list into one of your regular holiday traditions?
 For example, after dinner on Thanksgiving, make a list of what you want to do before Christmas.
 Then, on Christmas, make a list for what to do over winter break or during the new year.